-- Post IG Story games for your audience: a poll, a question, or trivia.
+- Post IG Story games, like a poll, a question, or trivia.
 Because: fun!
 Everyone loves to interact.

-- Share a #TBT of you with a mullet from 5th grade.
+- Share a #TBT of you with a mullet from fifth grade.
 No mullet pic?
 Any embarrassing haircut will do.

 - Unbox something.
 Nothing to unbox?
 Order it from Amazon with the unboxing video you’ll make in mind.
 Who doesn’t want an excuse to shop?

 - Teach us something!
 Maybe you can braid really well?
 Or you’re great at organizing?
 Share the knowledge and give us what you’re best at.